-The following groups were included in the study: - endomyocardial fibrosis, Alzheimer's disease, multiple sclerosis, non-Hodgkin's lymphoma, metabolic syndrome X with cerebrovascular thrombosis and coronary artery disease, schizophrenia, autism, seizure disorder, Creutzfeldt Jakob's disease and acquired immunodeficiency syndrome.
+The following groups were included in the study: - neurodegeneration-Alzheimer's disease, Parkinson's disease and motor neuron disease.
 There were 10 patients in each group and each patient had an age and sex matched healthy control selected randomly from the general population.
 The blood samples were drawn in the fasting state before treatment was initiated.
-Plasma from fasting heparinised blood was used and the experimental protocol was as follows (I) Plasma+phosphate buffered saline, (II) same as II+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
+Plasma from fasting heparinised blood was used and the experimental protocol was as follows: (I) Plasma+phosphate buffered saline, (II) same as I+cholesterol substrate, (III) same as II+rutile 0.1 mg/ml and, (IV) same as II+ciprofloxacine and doxycycline each in a concentration of 1 mg/ml.
 Cholesterol substrate was prepared as described by Richmond.
 Aliquots were withdrawn at zero time immediately after mixing and after incubation at 37 °C for 1 hour.
-The following estimations were carried out: -

-Cytochrome F420 and digoxin.11-13 Cytochrome F420 was estimated flourimetrically (excitation wavelength 420 nm and emission wavelength 520 nm).
+The following estimations were carried out: - cytochrome F420 and digoxin.11-13 Cytochrome F420 was estimated flourimetrically (excitation wavelength 420 nm and emission wavelength 520 nm).
 Informed consent of the subjects and the approval of the ethics committee were obtained for the study.
 The statistical analysis was done by ANOVA.